 After calling the doctor or ambulance, depending upon the severity of the problem, you may want to consider the following tips from the U.S. National Library of Medicine.

-Blunt force injury to eye – Apply cold compress or eye pack to the area to bring down the swelling.
+Apply a cold compress or eye pack to the area to bring down the swelling.
 Seek medical attention to be sure the eye is not injured.